 Be sure to have a large extendable dining table around which everyone can gather and recount their stories at the end of the day.
 Place throws or blankets over the back of the dining chairs for decoration and comfort.
 Extendable dining tables are perfect for those occasions when several friends or family members visit.
 Other items of furniture can be moved temporarily and the table given pride of place and decorated in your own choice of candles, napkins and dinnerware to provide the ultimate dining experience a restaurant cannot compete with.

 8. Don’t Forget Antlers

 No ski chalet would be complete without an antler or two either real or artificial.
-Hang an antler chandelier above the dining table or a use an antler as a wall light or as a decorative item.
+Hang an antler chandelier above the dining table or use an antler as a wall light or decorative item.
 Antlers can also be used as a focal point on the fireplace, in the hallway or above the stairs.
 These rustic features always give a space a sense of belonging and are the most natural accessory to hang and use.
 If you prefer faux antlers these are available too and create the same look and feel as the real thing.

 9. Create More Sleeping Spaces with Bunk Beds